docker-archive/classicswarm/docs/install-w-machine.md

         Status: Downloaded newer image for swarm:latest
         0ac50ef75c9739f5bfeeaf00503d4e6e

     The `docker run` command gets the latest `swarm` image and runs it as a container.
 The `create` argument makes the Swarm container connect to the Docker Hub discovery service and get a unique Swarm ID, also known as a "discovery token".
 The token appears in the output, it is not saved to a file on the host.
-The `--rm` option automatically cleans up the container and removes the file system when the container exits.
+The `--rm` option automatically removes the container when it exits.

     The discovery service keeps unused tokens for approximately one week.

-3. Copy the discovery token from the last line of the previous output to a safe place.
+4. Copy the discovery token from the last line of the previous output to a safe place.
+You can now remove the `token` host by running

+        $ docker-machine rm token

 ## Create the Swarm manager and nodes

-Here, you connect to each of the hosts and create a Swarm manager or node.

-1. List the VMs to check that they're set up and running.
-For example:
+You will now use Docker Machine to provision three VMs running Docker Engine and use the "discovery token" from the previous step to make them all part of the same cluster.

+1. Create and run a VM named `manager`.

+		$ docker-machine create -d virtualbox --swarm --swarm-master --swarm-discovery token://YOURTOKENHERE manager

+4. Create and run a VM named `agent1`.

+		$ docker-machine create -d virtualbox --swarm --swarm-discovery token://YOURTOKENHERE agent1

+5. Create and run a VM named `agent2`.

-        $ docker-machine ls
+		$ docker-machine create -d virtualbox --swarm --swarm-discovery token://YOURTOKENHERE agent2
-        NAME      ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER   ERRORS agent1    -        virtualbox   Running   tcp://192.168.99.102:2376           v1.9.1
-        agent2    -        virtualbox   Running   tcp://192.168.99.103:2376           v1.9.1
-        manager   *        virtualbox   Running   tcp://192.168.99.100:2376           v1.9.1

-2. Your client should still be pointing to Docker Engine on `manager`.
-Use the following syntax to run a Swarm container that functions as the primary manager on `manager`.

-        $ docker run -d -p <your_selected_port>:3376 -t -v /var/lib/boot2docker:/certs:ro swarm manage -H 0.0.0.0:3376 --tlsverify --tlscacert=/certs/ca.pem --tlscert=/certs/server.pem --tlskey=/certs/server-key.pem token://<cluster_id>

-    For example:

-        $ docker run -d -p 3376:3376 -t -v /var/lib/boot2docker:/certs:ro swarm manage -H 0.0.0.0:3376 --tlsverify --tlscacert=/certs/ca.pem --tlscert=/certs/server.pem --tlskey=/certs/server-key.pem token://0ac50ef75c9739f5bfeeaf00503d4e6e

-    The `-p` option maps a port 3376 on the container to port 3376 on the host.
-The `-v` option mounts the directory containing TLS certificates (`/var/lib/boot2docker` for the `manager` VM) into the container running Swarm manager in read-only mode.

-3. Connect Docker Client to `agent1`.

-        $ eval $(docker-machine env agent1)

-4. Use the following syntax to run a Swarm container that functions as an agent on `agent1`.
-Replace `<node_ip>` with the IP address of the VM from above, or use the `docker-machine ip` command.

-        $ docker run -d swarm join --addr=<node_ip>:<node_port> token://<cluster_id>

-    For example:

-        $ docker run -d swarm join --addr=$(docker-machine ip agent1):2376 token://0ac50ef75c9739f5bfeeaf00503d4e6e

-5. Connect Docker Client to `agent2`.

-        $ eval $(docker-machine env agent2)

-6. Run a Swarm container as an agent on `agent2`.
-For example:

-        $ docker run -d swarm join --addr=$(docker-machine ip agent2):2376 token://0ac50ef75c9739f5bfeeaf00503d4e6e
+> Troubleshooting: If your computer or hosts cannot reach Docker Hub, the `docker-machine` or `docker run` commands that pull images may fail.
+In that case, check the [Docker Hub status page](http://status.docker.com/) for service availability.
+Then, check whether your computer is connected to the Internet.
+Finally, check whether VirtualBox's network settings allow your hosts to connect to the Internet.

 ## Manage your Swarm

 Here, you connect to the cluster and review information about the Swarm manager and nodes.
 You tell the Swarm to run a container and check which node did the work.

-1. Connect the Docker Client to the Swarm by updating the `DOCKER_HOST` environment variable.
+1. Connect the Docker Client to the Swarm manager by running the following:

-        $ DOCKER_HOST=<manager_ip>:<your_selected_port>

-    We use the `docker-machine ip` command, and we selected port 3376 for the Swarm manager.

-        $ DOCKER_HOST=$(docker-machine ip manager):3376
+        $ eval $(docker-machine env --swarm manager)

     Because Docker Swarm uses the standard Docker API, you can connect to it using Docker Client and other tools such as Docker Compose, Dokku, Jenkins, and Krane, among others.